Cleveland Museum of Natural History: History

 An 85,000 square feet addition in 1972 enlarged the museum, adding galleries, the Murch Auditorium, the Harold T. Clark Library and Rare Book Room, classrooms, a paleontology laboratory, and the front entrance and lobby.
 This created a circular building with a courtyard in the middle.

 In 1973, curator Donald Johanson joined an archeological expedition in Ethiopia, where he discovered "Lucy," deemed one of the most important fossil finds in human evolutionary studies.
 This Australopithecus afarensis demonstrated modern upright walking in a 3.2 million-year-old female hominin.

 A new 62,000-square-foot wing on the back of the museum was completed in 1989.
 It added a large exhibit hall for traveling exhibits, as well as an expanded gift shop and three floors for collections and administrative offices.

 In January 2002, Shafran Planetarium opened to the public.
 Designed by Cleveland architectural and engineering firm Westlake Reed Leskosky (now DLR Group), the building exterior functions as an astronomical instrument.
 Nightly, visitors can use the building's angled roof to locate Polaris.
 The building's titanium-coated, stainless-steel outer covering sparkles with stars created by embedded fiber-optic lighting.
 This system emits a subtle glow without contributing to the light pollution above University Circle.

-On June 24, 2021, ground broke on a 50,000-Square-Foot Expansion as part of the museum's Centennial Transformation Project.
-The design by DLR Group is said to evoke the melting ice that made the Great Lakes region and the impact of water on the communities.
-The project is expected to be completed in 2026.
+DLR Group was selected to design a renovation of the museum in June 2019.
+On June 24, 2021, a groundbreaking ceremony took place for an expansion as part of the museum's Centennial Transformation Project.
+The design is said to evoke the melting ice that made the Great Lakes region and the impact of water on the communities.
+The project was originally expected to be completed in 2026 and is proposed to cost $150 million.
+The renovation includes two halls—Dynamic Earth, covering 50000 ft2, and Evolving Life, covering 25000 ft2—as well as a new facade.
+A new entrance and other upgrades opened in December 2022, and a new visitor hall opened at the museum in October 2023.
+Dynamic Earth, Evolving Life, and several other renovated exhibition halls opened on December 13–15, 2024, two years ahead of the original schedule.
+The project expanded the museum's total space to 375000 ft2.

 Collections

-Museum collections total more than four million specimens and include specimens of paleontology, zoology, archaeology, mineralogy, ornithology, and a variety of other scientific subjects.
+Museum collections contain millions of specimens, including specimens from paleontology, zoology, archaeology, mineralogy, ornithology, and a variety of other scientific subjects.